 The review of selected economic development programs found, in brief, that Montana received federal grants or guaranteed loans annually of more than \$17 million for business support.
-Although not classified as economic development,9 the federally funded Workforce Investment Act of 1998 (for Job Service and related operations) supplied another \$7 million to \$15 million annually for workforce assistance.
+Although not classified as economic development,13 the federally funded Workforce Investment Act of 1998 (for Job Service and related operations) supplied another \$7 million to \$15 million annually for workforce assistance.
 Sample federal programs provided:

-- \$8 million a year, approximately, in federal grants under the Community Development Block Grant (CDBG) program, awarded by the U.S. Department of Housing and Urban Development.
-The state contributed \$317,195 from the general fund for the FY 2003-04 biennium for administration of CDBG programs to match \$340,412 in federal grant funds used annually by the Department for program administration.
+\$8 million a year, approximately, in federal grants under the Community Development Block Grant (CDBG) program, awarded by the U.S. Department of Housing and Urban Development.
+The state contributed \$317,195 from the general fund for the FY 2003-04 biennium for administration of CDBG programs to match \$340,412 in federal grant funds used annually by the state for program administration.
 The total CDBG program award to Montana was \$8 million in program year 2004, less funds used for state administration.
-The Department splits the remaining amount, providing two-thirds for housing and public facilities and one-third for economic development, which consists of grants to communities for lending to businesses, job training, and infrastructure development for business projects. - \$9.5 million a year, approximately, under the federal Rural Business Cooperative Services program operated under the U.S. Department of Agriculture.
-Slightly more than \$1 million went for grants.
-The remainder was for guaranteed loans. - \$7.3 million in the current year, a decreasing annual amount since 2002, in Workforce Investment Act funding, administered through the Montana
+The Department of Commerce splits the remaining amount, providing two-thirds for housing and public facilities and one-third for economic development.
+The latter third consists of grants to communities for lending to businesses, job training, and infrastructure development for business projects.